All our prices and packages can be found here on our About Page.

 Our training programs are suitable for dogs of various ages.
 However, specific programs may be more beneficial depending on your dog’s age, temperament, and needs.
 Please contact us for a personalised recommendation.

-The duration and cost of a Board & Train program depend on your dog’s behavior and training needs.
+The duration and cost of a Board & Train program depend on your dog’s behaviour and training needs.
 This is why we require an initial consultation with one of our trainers—either in person or via Zoom if you’re not local.
 This allows us to design a custom program tailored to your goals and provide an accurate quote.

 No, all dogs must commit to a regular weekly shuttle spot due to capacity limitations and the need for organised route planning.